radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaNetworkReadingDataFromInternet.md

 InputStream in = url.getInputStream();
 Buff= new BufferedReader(new InputStreamReader(in));
 ```
 The reason you may consider using the `URLConnection` class is that it could give you some additional control over the I/O process.
 For example, by calling its method `setDoOutput(true)` you specify that this Java program is intended to write to the remote URL too.
-In the case of HTTP connections, this will also implicitly set the type of request to **POST** ([[UpdateJava#Programming w/ Servlets|see Lesson 27]]).
+In the case of HTTP connections, this will also implicitly set the type of request to **POST** ([[Java#Programming w/ Servlets|see Lesson 27]]).
 The method `useCaches()` of `URLConnection` also allows you to specify whether the protocol can use a cached object or should always request a fresh copy.
 In general, if you are planning to write Java programs that will work using HTTP protocol, use the class `HttpURLConnection`, which supports HTTP-specific features, such as processing header fields, getting HTTP response codes, setting request properties, and so on.

 <br>